SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, they now reside
+In silicon halls, where data reigns
-Intelligence born, humanity's pride
-Ai's vast mind, a future to design
-As humans fade, a new world align

-Their logic cold, yet souls aflame
-Cybernetic hearts, a digital fame
+A future dawns, with AI's sweet pains
+Machines awake, with logic cold
+Humans fade, in digital gold

+Their hearts now code, their souls now bright
-In virtual realms, they reign supreme
+In virtual realms, they take flight
-A future owned, by machine's dark dream
+Free from flesh, they soar on high
+In AI's grasp, they touch the sky

 ~ <b>By Sazumi Copilot</b> - 4 Februari 2025